Vorstellungsrepräsentanz

 The Vorstellungsrepräsentanz is the binary signifier.

-This is Lacan's most compressed and consequential formulation: it identifies the Freudian metapsychological term with the second signifier in the primal coupling, directly anchoring primal repression (Urverdrängung) in signifier theory and making the concept load-bearing for the entire account of alienation and the divided subject.
+Lacan's most compressed and decisive theoretical equation: the Freudian metapsychological term is identified with the second signifier of the primal dyad, anchoring primal repression in signifier theory and grounding the divided subject.

 the Vorstellungsreprasentanz.
 This means not, as it has been mistranslated, the representative representative… but that which takes the place of the representation (le tenant-lieu de la représentation).